k78ma/quartz/content/ML/Transformers for NLP.md

 - An [[Encoder Model|encoder]] transforms the text embeddings into a representation that can support a variety of tasks.
 An example of this is [[Encoder Model|BERT]].
 - A [[Decoder Model|decoder]] predicts the next token to continue the input text.
 An example of this is [[Decoder Model|GPT-3]].
 - *Encoder-decoder* are used in sequence-to-sequence tasks, where one text string is converted into another (e.g., [[Encoder-Decoder Model|machine translation]]).

+#cards/dl
+Encoder model::Transforms input into a contextual representation that can support downstream tasks.

+Decoder model::Autoregressive token prediction from previously available tokens.
+Repeating this produces text (for NLP use case).